Advantages of Robotic Ultrasonic Welding

 - • No Part Cooling - Other robotic welding methods may require cooling time for parts post weld before they are ready to move to the next phase of a manufacturing process.
 With robotic ultrasonic welding no part cooling time is needed.
 Parts can immediately be processed for the next step, keeping productions consistently running.

 - • Flexible - Ultrasonic welding robots provide greater flexibility when it comes to workpiece materials since they can weld both metals and plastics.
-In addition, six-axis robots themselves provide flexibility as they can automate several different types of applications.
-Should a manufacturer no longer need an ultrasonic welding robot, that robot can be redeployed for another application.
+In addition, six-axis industrial robotic arms themselves provide flexibility as they can automate several different types of applications.
+Should a manufacturer no longer need an ultrasonic welding robotic manipulator, that robot can be redeployed for another application.

-- • Uniform Welds - Ultrasonic welding robots can produce uniform, high-quality welds.
+- • Uniform Welds - Ultrasonic welding industrial robot arms can produce uniform, high-quality welds.
 This is especially true for plastic workpieces.
 Robotic ultrasonic welding creates seamless welds with no irregularities for a smooth weld joint.

 - • Handle Heavy Tooling - The tooling used for ultrasonic welding can be heavy, with some weighing 70 pounds or more.
 High payload industrial robots are designed to operate heavy tooling without compromising the application.
 The ABB 4600-60 can operate an ultrasonic head without failure.